Youth Baseball Game In Colorado Turns Into A Giant Brawl After Parents Argue Over 13-Year-Old Umpire’s Call

 “I think the saddest part in all of this is we’re talking about a 7-year-old baseball game.
 I think it’s the parents who have to grow up,” he said.

-As it turns out, adults assaulting each other at youth sports is surprisingly common.
-For example, as USA Today reported at the time, a June 2018 baseball game between two 12-and-under teams went awry parents from the opposing teams got into a verbal altercation.
+As it turns out, adults assaulting each other at youth sports games is surprisingly common.
+For example, as USA Today reported at the time, a June 2018 baseball game between two 12-and-under teams went awry as parents from the opposing teams got into a verbal altercation.
 Soon it had devolved into an all-out brawl, with a handful of adults throwing punches and wrestling each other on the ground.